7 Critical WordPress Security Measures for Enterprise Sites

 3. Set Up Web Application Firewalls

 Nearly one-third of all internet traffic comes from bad bots [11].
 This highlights the importance of having a strong Web Application Firewall (WAF) in place.
+Trustdom includes automatic WAF protection for all WordPress sites, eliminating the need for manual configuration.

-WAF Protection Features
+Built-in WAF Protection with Trustdom

 Protection Type | Target Threats | Implementation |